SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-18-vaccine-mandate-history.md

 It is, as the saying goes, _stare decisis_.

+Nobody's hands were completely clean in this story.
+They either used excessive force, or were con artists purveying misinformation, or were insufficiently skilled at critical thinking to defend themselves against misinformation.
+Still, as Kant said:
+"Aus so krummem Holze, als woraus der Mensch gemacht ist, kann nichts ganz Gerades gezimmert werden" (out of the crooked timber of humanity, no straight thing was ever made).
+So let's be compassionate and admit we're imperfect, so here we are together with _that_ story as our history of vaccine mandates.

 Nobody likes a mandate, but mandates do stop people dying.

 And people do like _not dying._